bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

 The backup-container provides automation for both backing up and recovering your database.
 It automatically recovers the dump file in to an empty database and runs some simple tests against it to ensure that the dump file is useable.

+The backup container is already built to help you answer most of the questions in your backup and recovery plan.
+It contains default values that are appropriate for the majority of applications on the OpenShift platform.
+It's a great place to start if you're unsure of how to implement things like the number of backup files to keep.

+You should take a look at the [documentation for the backup container](https://github.com/BCDevOps/backup-container) to find out more about how it works and how to use it.

 The recovery plan questions at a glance:
 * **What data do you want to back up?** Everything.
 * **How often you want to back up your data?** Configurable, but daily by default.